CSV Import & Export Guide

 - Critical IDs, dates, and optional values follow one consistent rule.

-- The conversion path is explicit: combine, merge, delimiter change, CSV to JSON, or direct import.
+- The conversion path is explicit: combine, merge, delimiter change, CSV to JSON, direct import, or TSV export.

 - A small real-world test confirms the destination accepts the result.